-"The decision to close schools, if necessary, will be made in consultation with our local public health department and the CDC," Trench, the FUESD representative, said Thursday, March 12.
+"The decision to close schools, if necessary, will be made in consultation with our local public health department and the CDC," Trench, the FUESD spokesperson, said on Thursday.
 "At this time, it is not recommended by public health experts that K-12 schools close as a preventative measure.
 If these health organizations see the need to close one or more schools at any time, we are ready to do so."

 By the end of the day Friday, all San Diego County and Riverside County schools had announced weeks-long closures.